uk-zash/Q-A-Chatbot/README.md

 Examples include chatbots, recommendation systems, and self-driving cars.

+**User (Voice):**
+[Audio recording of "What is machine learning?"]

+**Transcribed Question:** What is machine learning?

+**AI Response:**
+Machine Learning is a subset of AI that enables systems to learn from data and improve performance without being explicitly programmed.

 ---

 ## Future Improvements

 - Add chat history memory
 - Support file/document uploads for contextual Q&A
-- Add speech-to-text and text-to-speech functionality
+- Add text-to-speech functionality

 ---